 In so doing, ABMS acknowledged that care for women with complex pelvic floor disorders (such as urinary and fecal incontinence, pelvic organ prolapse, and congenital abnormalities of the genitourinary tract) requires advanced fellowship training and board certification beyond the training acquired by a general obstetrician-gynecologist or a general urologist.

 In June of 2013, the American Boards of Obstetrics and Gynecology and Urology, began certifying individual surgeons, and Northwestern Medicine is pleased to have an internationally renowned group of board-certified specialists in Female Pelvic Medicine & Reconstructive Surgery or Urogynecology.

 The mission of Northwestern Medicine's Division of FPMRS-Urogynecology is to improve patient-centered care for women with pelvic floor disorders.

 We aim to be a national leader in the medical and minimally invasive surgical treatment of women with pelvic floor disorders and to earn distinction as leaders in research pursuits directed at enhancing care for women with these disorders.

 Our aspiration is to advance patient-centered care through outstanding clinical and surgical care, leading-edge clinical and translational research, and excellence in our roles as mentors and educators.

 Meet Our Team

-We place a high priority on providing educational opportunities in an interactive and collaborative environment and believe that it is critical to train the next generation of physicians to provide high quality, patient-centered care for women with pelvic floor disorders for many generations to come.
+We place a high priority on providing educational opportunities in an interactive and a collaborative environment and believe that it is critical to train the next generation of physicians to provide high-quality, patient-centered care for women with pelvic floor disorders for many generations to come.